MA120 Mathematics for Economics (Spring 2017)

 - Capacity to complete exercises and projects proper to mathematical analysis or its use in economics

-For this course, we will use the textbook “Maths for Economics” by Geoff Renshaw (3rd edition) and required readings/exercises will mostly be from this book.
+For this course, we will use the textbook “Maths for Economics” by Geoff Renshaw (3rd or 4th edition) and required readings/exercises will mostly be from this book.
 It is vital for your success in the course that you prepare our sessions by carefully studying the assigned parts of the textbook and that you carefully do the exercises provided in class and the book.
 Mathematics is not a topic that is easily understood by just browsing through the readings but requires the actual use of the concepts discussed in class.
 To be successful, you will need to practice maths continuously and do many more of the exercises than we can actually do together in class.
 Because of this importance of exercising, an essential part of the grade will be based on the exercises given throughout the course.

 Attendance at ALL classes is expected.
 More than two absences (that is absences from two sessions of 90 minutes) in a semester will significantly affect the grade for the course.